 On September 26, 2019, we closed a US\$12.0 million secured convertible debenture (the "Debenture") with Vision Leader Limited ("Vision Leader"), a wholly-owned subsidiary of ORI Star Fund LP ("ORI").
-The Debenture bears interest at 10% per annum and initially matured on September 26, 2020.
-Subsequent to April 30, 2020, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from September 26, 2020 to September 26, 2021.
-ORI may elect to convert the Debenture into common shares of the Company at a conversion price equal to the lesser of CAD\$2.54 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
+The Debenture bore interest at 10% per annum, and initially matured on September 26, 2020.
+In July 2020, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from September 26, 2020 to September 26, 2021.
+In connection with the extension of the maturity date of the Debenture, Vision Leader was issued an additional 600,000 warrants, exercisable until December 31, 2024 at a price of CAD\$0.74 per underlying common share.
+Prior to conversion, as described below, ORI was able to elect to convert the Debenture into common shares of the Company at a conversion price equal to the lesser of CAD\$2.54 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
 We granted Vision Leader a security interest in all of our assets, including our patents and other intellectual property, as security for our obligations under the Debenture.
-In connection with the Debenture, ORI is entitled to nominate a director to the Company's Board of Directors; on December 19, 2019, Mr. Siu Lun (Dicky) To, a nominee of ORI, was appointed to the Board of Directors.
+In connection with the Debenture, ORI was entitled to nominate a director to the Company's Board of Directors for so long as any amount remained outstanding pursuant to the Debenture; on December 19, 2019, a nominee of ORI was appointed to the Board of Directors and remains on the Board of Directors notwithstanding full repayment of the Debenture.